 Emma was born and bred in Armidale, spending her whole school career at local schools and finally leaving town to pursue further study in Brisbane.
 It was here at the University of Queensland that she completed her Bachelor of Veterinary Science and graduated with honours in 2005.
 Her first post was at Dorrigo, NSW doing 80% large animal in a mixed practice (mostly dairy and beef cattle) where she stayed for 2 years and met her husband Josh.
-They then moved to Armidale where they have settled and have two daughters, two dachshunds, and a multitude of other animals.
+They then moved to Armidale where they have settled and have two daughters, two dachshunds, too many sheep and a multitude of other animals.

 Emma’s special interests are behaviour, reconstructive surgery and medicine.